 When you may need to turn off your VPN

-A VPN’s primary job is to keep you safe online and your browsing private.
-Nonetheless, it is possible that you will run into situations where it’s best to turn off your VPN.
-Here are some:
+A VPN’s primary job is to keep you safe and private online.
+However, you might run into situations where it’s best to turn your VPN off.
+Here are some examples:

 - Banking: some banks may prohibit signing in from a foreign IP.
 As a result, you would have to switch the VPN off or use a split-tunneling feature;

-- At home: though not always a great idea, if your internet seems to be lagging too much and you need to get to that very important conference call, then turning off your VPN for a while might not be a bad idea
+- At home: if your internet seems to be lagging and you need to get on that very important conference call, turning off your VPN for a while might be a good idea;

-- Paypal: according to their User Agreement, any use of a proxy or other anonymizing service is not allowed.
-This is done in order to mitigate online fraud like money laundering
+- PayPal: according to their User Agreement, any use of a proxy or other anonymizing service is not allowed.
+This way, they try to mitigate online fraud like money laundering.

 Pros and cons of always having a VPN on